 The covenant will be confirmed by the Prince and God's people.
 The last week of the seventy weeks is split into two.
-One half is set aside for God to complete his part of that covenant.
+One half is set aside for God to complete His part of that covenant.
 The other is set aside for His people to finish the covenant obligation (a separate timing study).
 Then a distinct thought is introduced (really like a separate paragraph).

 Paraphrased: "Because abominations have spread everywhere, God is going to make everything desolate (shamen) at the time Jesus comes again."
+(The Second Coming is distinctly alluded to.)

 That information is astounding.
-The Hebrew word there for "abomination" (shiqquwts) is the Greek equivalent of bedelugma, which Jesus talked about in the gospels when He said, "go to Daniel!"
+The Hebrew word there for "abomination" (shiqquwts) is the Greek equivalent of bdelugma, which Jesus talked about in the gospels when He said, "Go to Daniel!"
 It represents something detestable or abhorrent in God's sight.
-Now that we have brought together many clues from the gospels to the word "transgression" and "desolation," we know some abominable sin will become universal, associated with the antichrist and against God's authority, law and covenant.
+Now that we have brought together many clues from the gospels to the words "transgression" and "desolation," we know that some abominable sin will become universal, associated with the antichrist and against God's authority, law and covenant.
 In Gabriel's question of 8:13, he noted that it "cast truth to the ground."
 We will discover that it relates to a worship issue that substitutes a false Sabbath, something in place of God's directive to keep the seventh day.